FarronF/limerick-council-meetings/meetings/2016/09/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th July 2016.md

 and 6 duplex type units.
 Two of these are occupied with the remainder vacant

 pending major refurbishment of the overall block.
-Stage 1 approval, which--- 4
+Stage 1 approval, which
+---
+4

 included an approved budget, was received from the Department of Housing,